 Last week I asked you to make a list of typical client problems.
-From now on, keep a running list, so that every time you have a conversation with a client or potential client, you go to your tracker and make sure you have noted the problems that came up that you can solve.
-You can use a simple page in a notebook or a document on your computer.
-This list becomes your article topics.
+What you can do now, and from now on is to keep a running list, so that every time you have a conversation with a client or potential client, you go to your list and make sure you have noted the problems that came up that you can solve.

 Tips for Success